cpcsyang/intro-cs-2-random-dice/README.md

 The product of 7 and 2 is 14.
 The quotient of 7 and 2 is 3.5.
 The result of integer division of 7 and 2 is 3.
+The remainder of dividing 7 by 2 is 1.
 ```